Nine home runs for the Yankees lead to questions about their new bats

 "What a performance," Yankees manager Aaron Boone said to reporters after the game.
 "Kind of a weird, crazy game."

-During the contest, play by play announcer Mark Kay mentioned that some of the Yankees players were using newly designed bats.
+During the game, YES Network play by play announcer Michael Kay mentioned that some of the Yankees players were using newly designed bats.
 Two of the players using the bats hit home runs during the game.

 What's so special about the bats?